awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 ## Amazon Chime SDK Architecture<a name="mtg-arch"></a>

-The following list describes how the different components of the Amazon Chime SDK architecture work together to support meetings and attendees, audio, video, and screen sharing\.
+The following list describes how the different components of the Amazon Chime SDK architecture work together to support meetings and attendees, audio, video, and content sharing\.

 **Meetings and attendees**
 When the server application creates a meeting using the Amazon Chime SDK, the meeting is assigned to a region\-specific media service group\.
 The hosts in this group are responsible for securely transferring real\-time media between attendee clients\.
 Each created attendee is assigned a unique join token, an opaque secret key that your server application must securely transfer to the client authorized to join the meeting on behalf of an attendee\.
 Each client uses a join token to authenticate with the media service group\.
 Clients use a combination of secure WebSockets and DTLS to securely signal the media service group, and to send and receive media to and from other attendees through the media service group\.